Women Can't Have Prior Salaries Used Against Them, Court Says In Equal Pay Case

 "I couldn't educate myself out of being paid less, I couldn't get more experience or be in the job market longer to break that cycle," Rizo said.
 "Because low wages will follow you wherever you go as long as someone keeps asking you how much you were paid."

-After the appeals court ruled in her favor on Monday, Rizo held a news conference at which she welcomed the news.
-She also made a formal announcement about her political plans: Rizo is now running for a seat in California's Assembly.
+At a news conference after Monday's ruling, Rizo welcomed the news and made a formal announcement about her political plans: running for a seat in California's Assembly.

-The court's opinion was written by District Judge Stephen Reinhardt — a noted liberal who died on March 29 after suffering a heart attack.
+The court's opinion was written by District Judge Stephen Reinhardt — a noted liberal who died on March 29 after having a heart attack.
 He was 87.

 In that opinion, Reinhardt noted that when Congress approved the Equal Pay Act in 1963, lawmakers were already calling it overdue.
 Back then, they talked about justice, fair play and economic soundness.